 According to Article 88 of Law 12529, of 2011, concentration acts must be submitted to CADE for prior approval in which, cumulatively: (i) at least one of the groups involved in the operation had, in the last balance, gross annual revenues in the country, in the year prior to the operation, in the amount of R$750 million and at least one other group involved in the operation had in the last balance, gross annual revenues in the country, in the year prior to the operation, in the amount of R$75 million.

-Finally, third parties may claim that products or services provided by us infringe their intellectual property rights.
+Finally, third parties may claim that products or services provided by the Company infringe their intellectual property rights.
 Any dispute or litigation related to intellectual property assets can be costly and time-consuming due to the uncertainty of litigation on the matter.

 b.
 To its Shareholders, especially to controlling shareholders

 c.
-Risks Related to its Subsidiaries
+Risks Related to its Subsidiaries and Affiliates

 d.
-Risks Related to its Subsidiaries and Affiliates
+Risks Related to its Management

 e.
 Risks Related to its Suppliers

-We enter into several service provision contracts such as cleaning, construction, renovation and buildings security and surveillance, among others.
+The Company enters into several service provision contracts such as cleaning, construction, renovation and buildings security and surveillance, among others.

 f.
 Risks Related to its Customers